-- Print out presentation decks prior to workshop
+- Print out presentation decks before the workshop

 - Create small group settings to reduce noise.
 If a large group is necessary, assign a facilitator for individuals with hearing problems.

 - Don’t fill the room with chairs.
-Rooms should be wheelchair accessible and cleared of any trip hazards.
+Rooms should be wheelchair accessible and clear of any trip hazards.